iliasbartolini/fake-rest-smtp-mail-server/README.md

 Example
 -------

-Querying the HTTP interface, mail queue is empty on startup
+Querying the HTTP interface, mail queue is empty on startup and never persisted
 ```
 > curl http://127.0.0.1:2526/fakemail/all
 []%